Amazon settles unfair labor claims with two fired tech workers

 Lawyers representing Amazon and the two fired workers said in a hearing Wednesday before the case was to begin that they had reached an agreement.
-Neither side immediately disclosed terms of the deal, or commented about the outcome.
+Neither side immediately disclosed terms of the deal or commented about the outcome.

 Just as the firing of the workers could have chilled other Amazon employees from speaking out, a settlement, depending on its terms, could embolden more employees to criticize the e-commerce giant.
 Had Cunningham and Costa prevailed in the NLRB matter, a ruling could have forced the company to pay back wages and reinstate them.